TABLE OF CONTENTS

 Pickup, Drop-Off and Packaging Options

-The three shippers each pickup and drop-off from your home or business, as well as free packaging supplies.
+The 3 shippers each pick up and drop off from your home or business, as well as offer free packaging supplies.
 One catch with USPS pickup: You’ve got to have a mailbox to get the free service.
 Post office boxes don’t apply.
 Otherwise, you’re stuck waiting in line at the post office to drop off your packages.

 Tracking and Insurance

 Free tracking is available from all carriers.
 USPS Priority Mail provides free insurance for items valued $50 or less.

 Commercial Shipping Discounts for Volume